The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 A rather difficult 8.5-hour route leads to the top.
 No special climbing skills are required.

-Lord Howe Island this is the 3rd time on my list - how and how.
-In addition, the island ranks among the 12 most romantic islands in the South Pacific.
-Those. here you can not only passively relax on the beach, but also for lovers of active leisure there are activities - like diving, snorkeling, boating, playing tennis and golf, climbing Mount Gower, bird watching and exploration of the nature of the island.
+Lord Howe Island This is the 3rd time on my list – how and how.
+In addition, the island is one of the 12 most romantic islands in the South Pacific.
+Those. here you can not just passively relax on the beach, but also for lovers of active leisure activities there are activities such as diving, snorkeling, boating, playing tennis and golf, climbing Mount Gower, bird watching and exploring the nature of the island.

 – 3 – Mount Kosciuszko